-Itchy skin, also known as pruritus, is an irritating sensation that makes you want to scratch to relieve the feeling.
+Itchy skin, also known as pruritus, is an irritating and uncontrollable sensation that makes you want to scratch to relieve the feeling.
 The possible causes for itchiness range from internal illnesses, such as kidney or liver disease, to skin rashes, allergies, and dermatitis.

 Many skin conditions that are common can cause itchy skin.
 The following can affect any area of skin on the body: